-So, when we have something healthy to hand – like one of the many chocolate-based recipes in Katie’s Chocolate-covered Katie – we can give the boy an alternative that we’re happy with.
+So, when we have something healthy to hand – like one of the many chocolate-based recipes in Katie’s Chocolate-Covered Katie, instead of saying no to a child, we can give an alternative that makes everybody happy.

 Sometimes, he tries the boundary and asks for both cake and Kinder egg.

 Or tries to reverse the alternatives: What about Kinder egg now and cake after breakfast?

 Or insists that it’s the Kinder egg he wants and he no like chocolate cake.

 You love chocolate, don’t you?
 What do you like most about chocolate?

 Sometimes, for young children, the thought is as good as reality.